Andrew-Lackie/startpages/README.md

-# Synthwave Startpage
+# Synthwave and Hacking Startpages

-HTML and CSS only startpage.

 It is best used with the Dracula theme in FireFox.